Dacast-Inc/player-integration-samples/README.md

-# Dacast-mobile-sdks
+# Example code to interact with Dacast player

-Code for Dacast mobile SDK's
+This is unmaintained code and provided as examples only